Fabio Viviani (footballer): Coaching career

-On 5 December 2011 he was unveiled as new head coach of Grosseto, until 1 February 2012 when he was sacked.
+On 5 December 2011, he was unveiled as new head coach of Grosseto, until 1 February 2012 when he was sacked.

-On 9 October 2014 he was hired by Serie A club Palermo as Giuseppe Iachini's new technical collaborator.
+On 9 October 2014, he was hired by Serie A club Palermo as Giuseppe Iachini's new technical collaborator.

-On the 10 February 2020, he was appointed as the new coach of Fujairah.
+On 10 February 2020, he was appointed as the new coach of Fujairah.
 He left when his contract expired in summer of the same year.